Postgraduate taught courses

 There are five key steps to consider when making your application to study a postgraduate course in the College of Arts and Law.

-To apply for your postgraduate course at the University of Birmingham, you must use our Coursefinder.
-By clicking on the specific course you wish to apply for you will be directed to an application specifically designed for your course which will guide you through the process of compiling and submitting your application and supporting documents online.
+Click on the course you want to apply for to access a tailored application.
+This will guide you through compiling and submitting your application and supporting documents online.

 2. Consider whether you meet the entry requirements:

-3. Check the specific course entry requirements, which can be found on individual course listings in our Coursefinder
+3. Check the specific course entry requirements, which can be found on the course page.

-5. Consider the supporting documents you might need to upload as part of your application (see below)
+5. Consider the supporting documents you'll need to upload as part of your application

 Guidance on supporting documents

-When you apply for a postgraduate course via Coursefinder, you will have the option to upload your supporting documents.
+When you apply for a postgraduate courser, you will have the option to upload your supporting documents.
 The following information will usually be needed before a decision can be made on your application:

 - Two academic references (or if appropriate to the programme applied for, one could be from your employer).